-The genetics industry provides information that biotech, pharma and medical device companies need to continue making innovative products.
-Here’s a look at a few top genetics stocks.
+The genetics industry provides data that life science companies need to make new products.
+Here’s a look at the largest genetics stocks.

 That’s why we’re counting down some significant players in genetics and genomics — companies that splice and edit their days away, developing technologies and tests that are key for the life science sector.